-- This diet doesn’t have any animal proteins such as meat, fish, eggs, or dairy products because he says they are toxic to the body, therefore all of the proteins must come from plant sources
+- This diet eliminates all animal proteins such as meat, fish, eggs, and all dairy products because they are toxic to the body, therefore all of the proteins must come from plant sources

-- It also doesn’t have any added fats or oils such as butter, olive, corn, safflower, flaxseed, canola oil, etc.
+- It also doesn’t have any added fats or oils such as coconut, olive, avocado, flaxseed, butter, etc.

-- it includes legumes such as beans, peas and lentils
+- A variety of legumes such as beans, peas and lentils

-- with a variety of starchy vegetables such as potatoes, sweet potatoes, taro, carrots, yams, Jerusalem artichokes, parsnips, turnips, yams
+- A variety of starchy vegetables such as potatoes, sweet potatoes, taro, carrots, yams, Jerusalem artichokes, parsnips, turnips, yams

 - Fruits are limited to 3 servings a day.
 This is because the sugar in fruit (fructose) can cause triglycerides and cholesterol to rise in some individuals.

 - This diet also limits foods that are naturally high in fats such as avocados, olives, nuts and seeds